AnelHadzic/Exploring_Architectures/README.md

 # Exploring_Architectures
-This repository is used to test out different architectures
+This repository is used to test out different software architectural patterns